stefanhoedl/JAT_potential/README.md

 - using the dynamic linear attention function (GATv2) [4] as the message function

     (masked multi-headed self-attention),
-- and a weighted sum of features and skip connection as the update function,
+- a weighted sum of features and skip connection as the update function,
 - a pyramidal regression head as the readout function
 - and finally takes a sum over all atomic contributions to obtain the potential energy.